GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     that comes before "(external, physical)", for example "/dev/disk2".
 This will be referred to as <span class="primary">USB-device-identifier</span> in the coming steps.

-3. Copy the Ubuntu image onto the "SETUP 1 BOOT" USB:
+3. Copy the Ubuntu image onto the "SETUP 1 BOOT" USB drive:
     1. Unmount the USB drive:
         <pre><code>$ diskutil unmountDisk <span class="primary">USB-device-identifier</span></code></pre>
     2. Enter the following command, **making sure to use the correct